Home > Keyboards > Digital Pianos

 The keyboard itself is great and works just as expected.
 However, the shipping took longer than I anticipated, and the outer box was slightly damaged when it arrived.
 Luckily, the piano inside was fine.
 Overall happy with the product, just wish the delivery had been smoother.

-Glarry GPP-105 88 Key Full Size Semi-Weighted Standard Electric Digital Piano
+Glarry GPP-105 88 Key Full Size Semi-Weighted Standard Piano Keyboard

 By S***a